top of page

 Stella Dove, trauma-informed Inner Child Healer, shares an illustrated image of a young girl sitting in front of an empty plate, looking sad and unseen — symbolising how the Mother Wound shapes appetite, emotional eating, functional freeze, and the inner child’s search for safety through food.

-There are wounds that speak loudly — and then there are the ones that live quietly in the body, shaping our hunger, our cravings, our shame, and the way we feed ourselves without us ever realising why.
+There are wounds that speak loudly and then there are the ones that live quietly in the body, shaping our hunger, our cravings, our shame, and the way we feed ourselves without us ever realising why.

-The Mother Wound is one of them.
+👜The Mother Wound is one of them.

 And food is often where its echo lands first.
+Because food was never your first relationship with nutrition.

 Before we had words, we had feeding.

-Before we understood love, we understood the feeling of being held, soothed, responded to — or not.
+Before we understood love, we understood the feeling of being held, soothed, responded to, or not.

 Food was our earliest language of connection: the first place the nervous system learned what safety felt like, or what it didn’t.